 This is the crazy world we live in: all the advances and understanding are used only to continue the nonsense which has existed for 2,000 years.— RICHARD FEYNMAN (1918-1988)

 In more modern times, we, as arguably the most intelligent species on earth, continue such mind-numbing solipsism with more modern manmade religions equally spreading like wildfire across the globe.
-We invented economic religions, this time perpetuated by self-anointed human gods.
-The experts of economic dogmas assuming the sum of human wants coagulated by the adulation of a democracy, for example, fundamentally improves human needs.
-Another foolish presumption, considering the needs of humanity are subject to the rule of nature, not the rule of man.
+We invented economic religions, this time perpetrated by self-anointed human gods.
+The experts of economic dogmas assuming the sum of human want coagulated by the adulation of a democracy, for example, fundamentally improves human needs.
+Another foolish presumption, considering the needs of humanity is subject to the rule of nature, not the rule of man.

 Today, as defined by the arbitrage of our practices of policy, capital, and innovation, human gameplay is fundamentally incompatible with nature’s gameplay, causing the fractal of human ingenuity to expand in a different direction than required by nature.
 Amidst much applause to self-aggrandizing human advancement ignorant to nature’s truth, we blissfully devolve into an anthropogenic cascade compounding the opportunity-cost and time needed to course-correct.